Free Shipping Assembled + Apply for Finance

 Jack H7-C vs H2, H6, and the Juki DU-1181N — How It Compares

 Shoppers cross-shopping walking foot machines usually land on four options.
-All four share the same large vertical axis hook and M-size bobbin, so thread capacity and most hook-related accessories are interchangeable.
-Where the Jack H-series pulls ahead is on the drive train, electronics, and automation: 750W direct drive servos, needle positioners, higher SPM, longer stitch lengths, and — on the H7-C — AI material recognition.
+All four share the same compound feed architecture, the DPx17 (135×17) needle system, and a horizontal-axis double-capacity hook, so most needles and many hook-related accessories are interchangeable.
+Where the Jack H-series pulls ahead is on the drive train, electronics, and automation: direct drive servos, integrated needle positioners, higher SPM, and — on the H7-C — AI material recognition with 4,500 SPM top speed and automatic hook lubrication.
 Here's the side-by-side:

 Feature Jack H7-C (this machine) Jack H2 Jack H6 (discontinued) Juki DU-1181N